Donald Sidney-Fryer: Bibliography of plays

 Sidney-Fryer wrote and performed most of his solo dramatic performances during the 1970s and 1980s.
-This list of his one-man plays was compiled from references to them in newspapers, magazines, and Sidney-Fryer’s own writings, especially his autobiography, Hobgoblin Apollo.
+This list of his one-man plays was compiled from references to them in newspapers, magazines, and Sidney-Fryer's own writings, especially his autobiography, Hobgoblin Apollo, and "The Spenser Experiment", his 1976 detailed recounting of creating and performing his first solo dramas.
 Plays are arranged in chronological order with the years and places of their first known performance.